oreogunlude/Shopper-Helper/README.md

 To prevent fraudulent behaviour the maximum dollar amount of orders that can be agreed to by the Helper per day is $2500.
 In a situation where a delivery was not made by the Helper, a dispute is filed with the payment service provider to request a refund and the Helpers account is suspended until the dispute has been resolved.

-Shoppers are allowed to tip their Helpers after a successful delivery.
+Shoppers are encouraged to tip their Helpers after a successful delivery.

 ## Contributors